Beracah-Group/k8s-Helm-commands/README.md

-## Docker kubernetes and Helm commands used on DevOps projects (Former Andela Internal Products).
+## Docker kubernetes and Helm commands used on DevOps projects (Former Andela Internal Products)

 ## Projects.